microsoft/confidential-aci-testing/README.md

 python -m c_aci_testing.vscode_testing $TARGET_PATH
 ```

 This creates a Python Unittest runner for a provided target, as well as populating a workspace level settings file which points unittest at the target.
-If there is already a workspace level target, it is left alone
+If there is already a workspace level target, it is left alone.

 ### Create a Github Actions workflow
 Coming Soon